topkecleon/telegram-bot-bash/README.md

     * /usr/local if you want to run as service
 2. [Download latest release zip from github](https://github.com/topkecleon/telegram-bot-bash/releases) and extract all files.

-    As an alternative you can clone the github repository to get the latest improvements, run All-tests.sh to be shure.
+    As an alternative you can clone the github repository to get the latest improvements/fixes, run bashbot test suite ``All-tests.sh`` afterwards to see if code looks OK.
     ```
     git clone https://github.com/topkecleon/telegram-bot-bash; test/ALL-tests.sh
     ```